milindpatel11/responsive-header/README.md

-## responsive-headerResponsive header with Hamburger Example (possibly creating mini-package later)
+## Simple Responsive header with Hamburger Example just with CSS for React (possibly creating mini-package later)

 # How to Use